 Dow Southern Baptist Church donated a double-wide modular building to the Chapel in April of 1988.
 The building was placed on a leased lot on St. James Road near the intersection of Moro Road, in which the first services were held in May of 1988.

 With the help of the Illinois Baptist Association, 4.6 acres of land were purchased on Moro Road in May of 1989 for the new sight of the Holiday Shores Baptist Chapel.
 In September of 1989, the temporary building was relocated to the new site.
 Ground breaking for a new building was conducted on February 24, 1991 and dedication services were held in the new building on May 19, 1991.
 The chapel was constituted into a Southern Baptist Church on April 26, 1992.
 Pastor Ed Haynes resigned in December of 1992 and returned to school.
 Richard Farrow came to serve as the interim pastor in July of 1993.

 Pastor Bob Burton and his wife Dana were called to serve at Holiday Shores Baptist Church in February of 1995.
 In July 2001, Pastor Bob Burton resigned to enter Home Mission work with the Southern Baptist Convention’s International Mission Board.
 In October 2001 Richard Farrow once again came to serve as interim pastor.

-Pastor Rob Lemon and his wife Anita answered a call serve at Holiday Shores Baptist Church on August 24, 2014.
+Pastor Rob Lemon and his wife Anita answered a call to serve at Holiday Shores Baptist Church on August 24, 2014.

 Looking to see where God is at work tends to be the theme of the future.
 We are focusing on finding God’s activity as our horizon and map, as well as striving to show the relevancy of scripture to the world.
 The Holiday Shores Baptist Church is a group of people who love the Lord, are dedicated to reaching the community and the world for Jesus Christ, and nurturing people to a closer relationship with the Savior.